-Differentiation: whiteboard cues, labels, worksheet templates - ROAD theme
+Differentiation: worksheet templates and labels - ROAD theme

 Here’s how to differentiate your lessons with speed and ease.
-Modeled on Carol Anne Tomlinson’s “Must do, Should do, Could do” idea, this product leads students up the path so to speak with a “Smooth Road", "Winding Road" and "Rugged Road" theme.
+Modeled on Carol Anne Tomlinson’s “Must do, Should do, Could do” idea, this product caters to students' fitness levels, so to speak, with a “Smooth road", "Winding road" and "Rugged road" theme.

 Adhere the labels to your whiteboard (I laminate, then use self-adhesive magnetic tape), then write appropriate activities under each.
 So…

 - "Smooth road" activities - for students working at below the expected curriculum level;

 - "Winding road" activities - aimed at the curriculum level; and

 - "Rugged road" activities - for students who need extending and are generally working above the expected curriculum level.